 - Can be found in freshwater ponds, streams, and lakes.

-- It tends to colonize slow moving or still water rather than in areas with higher flow rates.
+- It thrives in areas with slow moving or still water rather than fast moving water.

-- It easily outcompetes native aquatic species, displacing them and creating a monocultures Growing a single crop or plant..
+- Its dense mats block sunlight from native aquatic species, leading to a monocultures Growing a single crop or plant..

-- Heavy parrotfeather infestations can clog waterways, slow stream flow, and impede boat traffic.
+- Heavy infestations can clog waterways, slowing streams and impeding boat traffic.

 What you can do about it: